ACCESS-NRI/ACCESS-Hive-Docs/docs/models/run_a_model/rose_cylc.md

 It is recommended to only have one active persistent session at any one time as several _Cylc_ sessions can use the same persistent session.

-Note that persistent sessions are terminated during the quaterly maintenance at NCI and will need to be restarted afterwards.
+Note that persistent sessions are terminated during the quarterly maintenance at NCI and will need to be restarted afterwards.
 The new persistent session can be given the same name as used previously.

 ### Start a new persistent session